yongxinlyu/yongxinlyu.github.io/_posts/2025-11-09-job-hunting.md

 <iframe src="/assets/img/blog_figure/job-hunting-1.html" width="100%" height="500" frameborder="0"></iframe>
 {% endraw %}

-I also made a small **Sankey diagram** showing the journey of my applications — from submission to outcome.
-As you might guess, most of the flows end in the *rejected* column.
+As you might guess, most of the applications end up with rejection.
 Reality is painful, but honestly, playing with these data was fun.

 At first, I felt deeply frustrated, convinced my employability must be terrible because of the rejections.
 But when I looked at the actual numbers, I realised I had only sent out **ten applications** in total.
 Statistically speaking, I’m still in the *very early stage* of job hunting.